-- meet halfway,
+- meet and greet,

 - to concede in part, as to the demands of an opposing faction; make concessions, as to another person; compromise: Despite their differences, the union and the company finally agreed to meet halfway and settle their dispute.

 - to anticipate another's actions and conduct oneself accordingly.

 Origin of meet1

 Origin of meet2